Henry Carey, 2nd Earl of Monmouth: Life

 From this time he seems to have lived in retirement among his books in the country.

-His father's death in 1639 and his consequent succession to the earldom made little change in his habits.
+He became Lord Leppington (a courtesy title derived from the territorial designation of his father's junior title, Baron Carey) in 1626 on his father's creation as Earl of Monmouth.
+His father's death in 1639 and his consequent succession as 2nd Earl of Monmouth made little change in his habits.

 Only once does he appear to have come forward to take part in the conflicts of the turbulent times, when he spoke in the House of Lords in June 1641 on the bill for depriving the bishops of their seats in parliament.

 When Charles I issued the famous declaration and profession in June 1642, Monmouth's name appears among the signatures, but from this time he retired from all political life, and henceforth till his death he was busily engaged in translating various works from the Italian and French, and letting the world go by him as if he had no interest in its concerns.

 The truth is that he had inherited none of the immense physical vigour and energy of his father and grandfather, and if he had any ambition there is no evidence to show that his abilities were at all more than respectable.

 Horace Walpole's judgement upon him is probably correct:

 Though there are several large volumes translated by him, we have scarce anything of his own composition, and are as little acquainted with his character as with his genius.

-He was created a Knight of the Bath in 1616 and served four terms as a member of parliament, representing Camelford, Beverley, Tregony and St Mawes between 1621 and 1626.
-He succeeded to his father's earldom in 1639.
+He served four terms as a member of parliament, representing Camelford, Beverley, Tregony and St Mawes between 1621 and 1626.

 His titles became extinct upon his death in Rickmansworth, Hertfordshire on 13 June 1661.